 As water freezes, it expands, which can cause cracks or even break certain types of bird baths.
 Bird baths made of concrete or glass can crack or even shatter.
-Pick a bird bath made of sturdier material that can withstand the fluctuating temperatures.
+Pick a bird bath made of a sturdier material that can withstand fluctuating temperatures.

-I forgot a lovely glass bird bath out one night when the temperatures dropped down below freezing and found it shattered in pieces the next morning.
+I forgot a lovely glass bird bath out one night when the temperatures dropped below freezing and found it shattered in pieces the following day.
 Lesson learned.
-The metal bird bath we now have handles the winter temperatures just fine without fear of it cracking.

 How to Keep Water from Freezing in Your Bird Bath in Winter

-Change the Water Daily
+1. Change the Water Daily

-Use a Bird Bath Heater or Heated Bird Bath
+2. Use a Bird Bath Heater or Heated Bird Bath

-Consider which options will work best for you when picking a bird bath heater.
+Consider which options will work best when picking a bird bath heater.
 Some heaters are thermostat controlled and only turn on at certain temperatures; others will turn off if the water level drops too far.
 The more features it has, the more it will cost.

-Safety Recommendations
+Safety Recommendations for Winter Bird Baths

-You should only plug in a heated bird bath or a bird bath de-icer into a GFCI (ground fault circuit interrupter) outlet.
+You should only plug a heated bird bath or a bird bath de-icer into a GFCI (ground fault circuit interrupter) outlet.
 This type of outlet reduces the risk that you or the birds get a shock (since we are dealing with water).

 GFCI outlets are the same ones required for use next to sinks and baths in your house.
 So if you drop your hair dryer into a sink full of water, it will cut the power, saving you from electrocution.

-If you use an extension cord to reach your bird bath, consider using waterproof plastic covers for the outlet for outdoor use that protect the connections from the weather.
+If you use an extension cord to reach your bird bath, consider using waterproof plastic covers for the outlet for outdoor use that protects the connections from the weather.
 Don’t let your cords get buried in the snow.
 There are many options for these covers as well.

-Bonus Tips for Your Winter Bird Bath
+Additional Tips for Heating and Cleaning Your Winter Bird Bath

-- If you move your bird bath into a sunny spot for the winter, the ice will melt faster and the water will warm up a little quicker too.
+- If you move your bird bath into a sunny spot for the winter, the ice will melt faster, and the water will warm up a little quicker too.

 - Don’t forget to clean your bird bath.
 Even in winter, bird baths will get dirty and need to be cleaned.
 Clean it out every couple of days – and even more frequently if you have lots of leaves falling in it or lots of birds visiting.

-DIY Bird Bath Heater
+DIY Bird Bath Heater Using Light Bulb

 A homemade solution is to put a light bulb in a flower pot and place the water basin on top.
 The light bulb will provide more than enough heat to keep the water from freezing.